chanzuckerberg/open-science/czi-grantees.md

 Finally, we require compliance with institutional and national standards for non-human animal research and human subjects research, including supporting data privacy and security to meet national and international standards.

-TODO
-**Acknowledge CZI** as a source of funding in all research deliverables using the following language: “This project has been made possible in part by grant number «GrantNumber» from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.”
+**Acknowledge CZI (Biohub)** as a source of funding in all research deliverables using the following language (accurate for grants received in 2025 and earlier): “This project has been made possible in part by grant number «GrantNumber» from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.”

 If you would like to acknowledge CZI in presentations or other visual media as a part of your funded work, the approved logo for grantee usage is shown below.